Page Contents:

 A stopper knot is a simple knot formed on the end of a line, providing grip and minimizing the change the rope will slip through a friction device.
 JRB recommends a double-overhand knot (no video on this.)

-The sections below describe what JRB characterizes as ‘advanced’ types of knots, particularly relative to climbing applications.
+The sections below describe what JRB characterizes as particularly relative to climbing applications.

 Friction Hitches